-REQUEST FOR AUTHORITY OF SECTION TO ASSERT ITS OWN POSITION FROM: RE: OBJECTION DEADLINE: PROPOSED PRESENTATION DATE: The Costing if a smalled by the Decod of Directors of the Otate Decoby the above The Section, if permitted by the Board of Directors of the State Bar by the above presentation date, proposes to submit the attached resolution tosetting forth its position concerning The resolution was adopted by the council of theSection on .
-The council of the Section is composed ofmembers.
+REQUEST FOR AUTHORITY OF SECTION TO ASSERT ITS OWN POSITION FROM: RE: OBJECTION DEADLINE: PROPOSED PRESENTATION DATE:

+The Section, if permitted by the Board of Directors of the State Bar by the above presentation date, proposes to submit the attached resolution to setting forth its position concerning .
+The resolution was adopted by the council of the Section on .
+The council of the Section is composed of members.
 A quorum being present, members voted for and against the proposed statement.